Educational Event Plant Sale

 (3) shall attest to the authenticity of corporate documents as directed by the Board or any Officer of the Corporation,

 (4) shall act as Treasurer during that person’s absence or inability to act, and

 (5) shall attend all meetings of the Board and may call meetings of the Board.

-(d) the president and secretary each shall be authorized to execute documents on behalf of the corporation without need of further execution or attestation, if such documents are specifically authorized by the Board or a committee thereof, or are within the scope of such officer’s responsibility.
+(e) the President, Treasurer, and Secretary each shall be authorized to execute documents on behalf of the Corporation without need of further execution or attestation, if such documents are specifically authorized by the Board or a committee thereof, or are within the scope of such Officer’s responsibility.

 (c) Any vacancy in any office occurring for whatever reason may be filled by resolution of the Board.